The roadmap for Product/Market Fit… maybe

 Visual Studio is comfortable and Google Ad Manager is foreign and like Las Vegas is designed to separate you from your money, to say nothing of the discomfort of asking for the sale or getting someone on a call to talk about their workflows or get an earful about how your precious software actually sucks.

 Uncomfortable.
 Scary.
 And you’re lost, unskilled at those things, not making progress, not even wanting to.
-So you slip back to Visual Studio where you know what to do, and enjoy doing it, and you’re good at it, especially when Copilot suggests something outrageously complicated and accurate.
+So you slip back to Visual Studio where you know what to do, and enjoy doing it, and you’re good at it.

 Then you post on Twitter about how you have $1600 in MRR after 18 months but it’s okay because perseverance is a virtue.
 When in fact you’ve fallen into the well-known trap of doing what you’re good at, what you love, but not what the business needs done.